One of the most difficult tasks in building frontend applications is dealing with external requests. Difficulties come from two sides.

 builder

-// Called just before the query is executed
+// We call it just before the execution of the query

 .addCase(fetchUserById.pending, (state) => {